Step #3: Identify Courses and Organize a Possible Schedule

 The first thing you need to do is identify the courses that best fit your interests and priorities.
 Your decision making will involve a combination of searching for available courses and making strategic decisions.

 Good news: Dickinson’s online course selection tool, Banner, includes a number of powerful search features that can help you identify courses that represent the best fit for you.
 Banner is accessed through a tab (SSB Button) on the Dickinson Gateway.
-For help you can use these videos or this handbook.
+For help you can use this handbook.

 More good news: Dickinson professors want to make it easy for you to strategize!
 They have organized their best guidance for incoming students in Academic Programs and Majors Advising Guides specific to each department.